Skip to Content

 { "extends": "../../tsconfig.json", "compilerOptions": { "noEmit": true, "strict": true, "types": [] }, "include": ["./"], "exclude": [] }

-The above configuration prevents loading global scope typings from @types/* packages and makes it easy to include only the files you need for type testing.
+This configuration prevents loading global scope typings from @types/* packages.
+It includes only the files needed for type testing.

-By convention, it is recommended to suffix the unit tests with .test.* and the type tests with .tst.*.
+By convention, unit tests are suffixed with .test.* and type tests with .tst.*.
 The latter ones are only statically analyzed and are not meant to be executed, hence the missing e in the suffix.

 Shared Directory

-It is also possible to keep unit and type test files in a single shared directory:
+Unit and type test files can also share a single directory:

 • MethodLikeKeys.tst.ts